By Tim Board

 So, to put it simply, the Shayera Thal who appeared in Savage Hawkman has been rewritten into the current Shayera Hol.
 Using this information, I have tried to piece together her story.

 |The new Thanagar Prime (From Justice League No. 14)|

 Shayera reincarnated from Shiera as the daughter of Thal Provis, Lord of Thanagar.
 She was married to Katar Hol, the Savage Hawkman, and took his name.
 Thanagar was attacked by Despero and practically destroyed, while Katar died trying to stop him.
-With Thanagar destroyed, Shayera led her people back to the ancient and original Thanagar called Thanagar Prime.
+With Thanagar destroyed, Shayera led her people back to the original Thanagar called Thanagar Prime.
 It was ruled by the demon Onimar Synn, but they were able to overthrow him after the events of Metal and Shayera became the Empress of Thanagar.
 Under the influence of the Absorbascon, she used any way necessary to rebuild Thanagar and broke many laws.
 When Kendra, John Stewart, and the Martian Manhunter came to her for some answers about Kendra’s connection to the Totality, she attacked them and even attempted to kill them.
 The Martian Manhunter helped her break free from the Absorbascon, and she realized she was wrong.
 Starman appeared and used his powers to make her a whole person for the first time in her life.